fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ![](../../images/7/67ea.png)

-The code of the application can be found from [here](https://github.com/fullstack-hy2020/misc/blob/master/notes-materialui.js).
+The code of the application can be found [here](https://github.com/fullstack-hy2020/misc/blob/master/notes-materialui.js).

 ### Closing thoughts

 The difference between react-bootstrap and MaterialUI is not big.
-It's up to you which one you find better-looking.
+It's up to you which one you find better looking.
-I myself have not used MaterialUI a lot, but my first impressions are positive.
+I have not used MaterialUI a lot, but my first impressions are positive.
 Its documentation is a bit better than react-bootstrap's.
 According to https://www.npmtrends.com/ which tracks the popularity of different npm-libraries, MaterialUI passed react-bootstrap in popularity at the end of 2018:

 ![](../../images/7/68ea.png)

 In the two previous examples, we used the UI frameworks with the help of React-integration libraries.

-Instead of using the [React Bootstrap](https://react-bootstrap.github.io/) library, we could have just as well used Bootstrap directly by defining CSS classes to our application's HTML elements.
+Instead of using the [React Bootstrap](https://react-bootstrap.github.io/) library, we could have just as well used Bootstrap directly by defining CSS classes for our application's HTML elements.
 Instead of defining the table with the <i>Table</i> component:

 ```js
 <Table striped>